 While Windows 11 enables you to create a backup image of your computer, it does not provide the full breadth of features that other third-party backup solutions do.
-Here is the skinny on what you need to know to fully protect your Windows 11 environment.
+Here is the skinny on what you need to know to protect your Windows 11 environment fully.

 How does data backup work?

 Some backup solutions only back up your documents, files, and folders.
 In contrast, others, like Windows 11 Backup and Restore and Acronis Cyber Protect Home Office, provide full-image backups that include the operating system (OS), data and applications.
 When you perform an initial backup, the software replicates your entire system.

 Subsequent backups are typically called an "incremental backup" or a "differential backup"; they only capture the data changes since the last backup, which saves both time and storage space.